Sadeh

 Sadeh (سده also transliterated as Sade), is an Iranian festival that dates back to the Achaemenid Empire.

-Sadeh celebrates 50 days before Nowruz.
-Sadeh in Persian means "hundred" and refers to one hundred days and nights remains to the beginning of spring.
-Sadeh is a mid winter festival that was celebrated with grandeur and magnificence in ancient Persia.
+Sadeh is celebrated 50 days before Nowruz.
+Sadeh in Persian means "hundred" and refers to the one hundred days and nights remaining to the beginning of spring.
+Sadeh is a mid-winter festival that was celebrated with grandeur and magnificence in ancient Persia.
 It was a festivity to honor fire and to defeat the forces of darkness, frost, and cold.